The official blog of the Lung Institute.

 To read more about this story, go to NBC News’ website.

-A recent small-scale study suggests damaged heart tissue could be regenerated thought a stem cell treatment during heart surgery.
-The study, published in the Journal of Cardiovascular Translational Research, included 11 patients who received a stem cell injection into their hearts during a bypass.
+A recent small-scale study suggests damaged heart tissue could be regenerated thought a cellular therapy during heart surgery.
+The study, published in the Journal of Cardiovascular Translational Research, included 11 patients who received a cellular injection into their hearts during a bypass.

 Another notable finding was a 40 percent reduction in the size of scarred tissue.
 Previous to this study, it was thought that scarred tissue in the lungs was irreversible.
 More research is needed.